 Homepage / Popular Bullion Refiners: Engelhard

-Over the next 20 years, Charles Engelhard Sr. began to acquire equity
+Over the next 20 years, Charles Engelhard (Sr.) began to acquire equity

+Engelhard Industries headquarters was in Newark, New Jersey.
 The company refined precious metal alloys for industry by owning and operating the world's largest smelter.

-Ian Fleming, the creator of the James Bond Series and a friend of Engelhard, used Charles Engelhard Jr's likeness as inspiration for his character 'Auric Goldfinger,' in the novel and film Goldfinger.
+Ian Fleming, who created the James Bond Series, was friends with Charles Engelhard, Jr. and used his likeness as inspiration for his character Auric Goldfinger, in the novel and film Goldfinger.

 By comparing these pictures with the video below, you can see the resemblance of Auric Goldfinger, from Charles Engelhard Jr.

-Engelhard called their first gold bullion bars "Baby Bullion," they ranged in size from one troy ounce to 40 troy ounces.
+Engelhard called their first gold bullion bars for sale "Baby Bullion," they ranged in size as seen by "clicking here" from one troy ounce to 40 troy ounces.
+Samuel Weiss & Co of New York was one of the first retailers of these gold bars.

 Engelhard stopped producing investment bullion bars in 1988 after the price of precious metals had fallen and demand for bullion dried up.